rgerum/open_gpias/docs/configuration.rst

 The acceleration sensors measure the response of the animal in three spatial directions.

-- **acceleration sensor factors**: three factors for the different acceleration sensors.
-Amplitudes will be divided by this factor to account for different sensitivities.
+- **acceleration sensor factors**: three factors for the different acceleration sensors (xyz).
+Amplitudes will be divided by this factor to account for different forces needed to achieve the same acceleration.
   Example: 0.9027,1.0,3.8773.
 See calibration for details.